 Tip: Turn any vinaigrette dressing into a “creamy” dressing by substituting plain yogurt for the olive oil.

 Seriously, just stop.
 I know it’s easy to have them on hand, but you’re really buying expensive items for the packaging.
-And if you’re looking for some that are allergy-friendly?
-Fuhgeddaboutit!
+And if you’re looking for snacks that are allergy-friendly?
+There goes your budget!

-Most boxed snacks, even store brands, have SOMETHING in them to keep them shelf-stable, or they’re processed in a way that prevents them from going bad.
+Most boxed snacks, brand name or store brand, have SOMETHING in them to keep them shelf-stable, or they’re processed in a way that prevents them from going bad.

 Yikes, which is worse?!

 1. Line a large, flat container with either a napkin or a paper towel.
-Add as much of the following as you have, or can fit:
+Add as much of the following as you have or can fit.
+You may want to pre-portion these for easy grab-and-go snacks, or just have containers of the snack items for your family members to choose from.

 For the fridge: